-ID.me is the only Credential Service Provider certified to federal NIST guidelines.
+ID.me is one of only three Credential Service Providers independently certified against federal guidelines for identity proofing and authentication (NIST 800-63-3).
 We never release your information without your consent.

-If you believe you are a victim of identity theft, please do the following:
+If you believe you are a victim of identity theft, please use the following:

-- Fill out all relevant information pertaining to what you believe is identity theft and our team will investigate.
+Fill out all relevant information regarding identity theft and our team will investigate your case.

 - Use long and strong passwords.
 Protect your account with a robust password that has a combination of upper & lower case letters, numerals, even special characters.
 If you have trouble keeping track of all your passwords, consider using a "password locker" or other software to manage them.